Thought / founding tenets / founding amendments / and ''championships''.

 |image credits: found this here|

-Interesting, isn't it, so much talk of ''the West'' and ''Western Thought'' and the tenets thereof, when considering a group that calls itself a union of countries with their continent's name, and the choice of being led by entity elected - or not, is viewed?
+Interesting, isn't it, so much talk of ''the West'' and ''Western Thought'' and the tenets thereof when considering a group that calls itself a union of countries with their continent's name, and the choice of being led by an elected - or - non-elected entity, is viewed?

 To rule over others, now there is a concept.

-Recently for one or another reason I've been led to that timeless author Michel Foucault in what concerns what he so eloquently defined as Biopower.
+Recently for one or another reason I've been led to that timeless author Michel Foucault in what concerns that which he so eloquently defined as Biopower.

 To be master of another, of their body - individually or as a collective of bodies (of people), now there's an issue.